horuslabsio/Starknet-Scaffold/docs/src/chapter_3/subchapter_2.md

 # Address bar (Displays StarknetID)

-To indicate that a wallet is connected to the dApp, the header of the page features an Address bar.
-If the connected wallet has a StarknetID, the Address bar will display the StarknetID profile picture and name.
-If the wallet does not have a StarknetID, it will instead show a Blockies-generated image representation of the connected address along with a shortened version of the address.
+The Address bar displays the address of the connected account.
+If the connected wallet has a Starknet.id, the Address bar will display the Starknet.id profile picture and name, else it shows a Blockies-generated image representation of the connected address along with a shortened version of the address.

 ## Import